akarnokd/RxJavaExtensions/README.md

 Often, when a function throws or returns null, there is not enough information to locate said function in the codebase.
-The `FunctionTagging` utility class offers static wrappers for RxJava funtion types that when fail or return null, a custom string tag is added or appended to the exception and allows locating that function in your codebase.
+The `FunctionTagging` utility class offers static wrappers for RxJava function types that when fail or return null, a custom string tag is added or appended to the exception and allows locating that function in your codebase.
 Since added logic has overhead, the tagging process has to be enabled and can be disabled as necessary.